flobee/public/shell/gitea/install/README.md

 Install `gitea` under user "`git`"?
 Read ahead:

-Now you will find the list of commands and scripts here in `install/*.sh` you may execute by hand or running the `runner.sh` script.
+Now you will find the list of commands and scripts here in `install/*.sh` you may execute by hand or running the main `runner.sh` script.

-The `runner.sh` script will guide you a little.
-Asks questions for backups or the kind of update (update/install from scratch) depending on `config.sh` settings.
+The `runner.sh` script will guide you by default.
+Asks questions for backups or the kind of update (update or install from scratch) depending on `config.sh` settings.

 Read all infomations of the output befor you go on to avoid problems.

 The scripts should be run under `root` and will setup needed path and rights and switch the user when needed for setup/configure the frontend (gitea frontend) with furhter details.

 Hints:

 Forget your /home/git/.ssh/authorized_keys
 Gitea will do!
 Bring it to zero bytes if already exists and you will have less issues.